Chemical Equilibrium, Chemical reactions types, complete reactions and reversible reactions

 Evaporation and condensation of water

-If the water in a closed vessel is heated, we notice that two reversible or opposite processes happen, these are vaporization and condensation processes, At the beginning of heating, vaporization predominates which associated with an increase in the vapour pressure (vapour pressure is the pressure produced due to water vapour in air at a certain temperature).
+If the water in a closed vessel is heated, we notice that two reversible or opposite processes happen, these are vaporization and condensation processes, At the beginning of heating, vaporization predominates which is associated with an increase in the vapour pressure (vapour pressure is the pressure produced due to water vapour in air at a certain temperature).

-The vaporization process continues until the vapour pressure equals saturated water vapour pressure which is the maximum water vapour pressure (which is the maximum water vapour pressure in air at a certain temperature).
+The vaporization process continues until the vapour pressure equals saturated water vapour pressure which is the maximum water vapour pressure (which is the maximum water vapour pressure in the air at a certain temperature).

 Eventually, a state of equilibrium is reached between the rate of vaporization and condensation, At this time, the number of water molecules which evaporate from the liquid is equal to the number of water molecules in the condensed vapour.